aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/MessageProcessingFramework/template/src/BlueprintBaseName.1/Readme.md

 1. "Sender Sample Request" can be used to invoke the Sender function.
 Note that this will send an SQS message to the queue configured in `launchSettings.json`
 2. "Handler Sample Request" can be used to invoke the Handler function.
 This mocks the SQS message, and does not require an actual queue.

-## Deploying and Testing from Visual Studio:
+## Deploying and Testing from Visual Studio

 To deploy your functions to AWS Lambda, right click the project in Solution Explorer and select *Publish to AWS Lambda* and then follow the wizard.